ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 ## Theory of Operations

- We have two categories of channels in the ganged pin group feature.
+ There are two types of channels in each ganged pin group:

-- Leader channel: The channel that acts as leader and drives the follower channels for sourcing and measurement.
-It is usually the channel associated with the first pin in the ganged pin group.
+Leader channel: The lead channel responsible for driving source and measurement operations to which all other channels of the group are synchronized.
+Typically, associated with the first pin in the ganged pin group.
-- Follower channels: The channels that are synchronized with the leader channel for sourcing and measurement.
+Follower channels: The channels synchronized with the leader channel for source and measurement operations.

-Current level and limit are equally split across all the channels by STL.
-Source and measure triggers are set to the follower channels that make them operate in sync with the leader channel.
-For current and voltage sequencing operations of ganged pin group, start trigger and sequence advance trigger are also set for follower channels.
+The Current Level and Current Limit values set by the user are split equally across all channels.

+STL sets the source and measure triggers for follower channels to synchronize them with source and measurement operations preformed by the leader channel.

+When preforming voltage or current sequencing operations with a ganged pin group, the start trigger and sequence advance trigger are also set for follower channels.

-This is different from [SMU Merge Pin Group](SMUMergePinGroup.md) feature, where all the triggering and current sharing part is taken care by the driver.
+> [!NOTE]
+> Unlike [SMU Merge Pin Group feature](SMUMergePinGroup.md), where the complexity of operating ganged channels is handled by the driver, STL manages all of the necessary triggering, current level/limit splitting, and current measurement combining required to ensure a ganged pin group operates as a single synchronized unit per site.

 ## Pin Map Requirements